The next step in the evolution of completely disregarding that your poi are on fire.

 Cut the knot pattern out of the sheet - it should be roughly 4" tall and 8.5" long.

-Note: If for some reason you're after a globe knot with a different number of facets (e.g. you want to make a bigger head, or use a different thickness of rope wick), or if math just gets your blood flowing, see the end of this section for my calculations.
+Note: If for some reason you're after a globe knot with a different number of facets (e.g. you want to make a bigger head, or use a different thickness of rope wick), or if math just gets your blood flowing, you can download the attached Contact Fire Poi Math PDF for my calculations.

 4.2: Craft mandrel